Leon Comber: Malaya

 In 1991, he moved to Melbourne, Australia, with his second wife, Takako Kawai, and their daughter.
 Subsequently, he became an Honorary Research Fellow at Monash Asia Institute, Monash University.
 At the age of 76, he was awarded a Ph.D. in Asian Studies.

-Comber is now a visiting senior fellow at the Institute of South East Asian Studies, Singapore.
+Comber was a senior fellow at the Institute of South East Asian Studies, Singapore, from 2011 to 2020.

+Comber died in Melbourne, Australia on 11 May 2023, at the age of 101.